United States

 The Senate, like SCOTUS, heavily represents rural Republican States, not the majority of the people.
 So the Senate is where most legislation goes to die.

 The Electoral College should have kept bad actors from the Presidency, but it doesn’t.
-It would be irrelevant if the National Popular Vote became law.
+It would be irrelevant if the National Popular Vote becomes law.
 The President can become a dictator much more powerful than the king we overthrew.

 Two parties, not part of the Constitution, have polarized governance pretty much along the same lines as the Civil War, democracy vs fascism.
 Ranked Choice Voting could break the two party monopoly.